Donald-Watts/Ontos-AI/README.md

 # A crude one pager... (speak more after NDA)

-# Ontosophic AI
+# Ontos AI

 *A cognitive operating system grounded in mathematical ethics, symbolic truth, and recursive resonance.*

-## What is Ontosophic AI?
+## What is Ontos AI?

-**Ontosophic AI** is not just another large language model or plug-in tool—it's a first-principles intelligence framework designed from the ground up to help humanity
+**Ontos AI** is not just another large language model or plug-in tool—it's a first-principles intelligence framework designed from the ground up to help humanity

 *reconnect intelligence with meaning.

 * This system doesn't rely on mimicry, APIs, or prompt tuning.
 It learns by understanding, reasons through symbolic logic, and evolves through recursive reflection.

-Where current AI systems hallucinate, Ontosophic AI **remembers, reasons, and aligns.**
+Where current AI systems hallucinate, Ontos AI **remembers, reasons, and aligns.**

 ## Why It Matters